With the sudden surge of working from home and online schooling, Zoom has its time to shine.

 A professional streaming solution is a great alternative to Zoom.
 Investing in a live streaming platform—as opposed to a live meeting application—comes with tons of perks.
 Live streaming tools are usually more secure and give you more control over your content.

 Video Conferencing with Zoom vs. Live Streaming

 As we mentioned, Zoom has many different solutions and functionalities.
 Though it has many uses, it has recently been used to facilitate remote meetings and online learning.
-Although Zoom’s video conferencing is one way to carry out these events, it is not the only way.
+Although Zoom’s video conferencing is one way to carry out online event streaming, it is not the only way.

 Live streaming comes with an array of benefits that makes it superior to video conferencing in some situations.

 Live streaming is often more one-ended rather than interactive.
 People may be able to interact in a chatbox, but they can’t join in on the steady stream which is a possibility for video conferences.
 Chats are more easily controlled than a person who starts speaking to your audience out of turn.

 Video conferencing is great for meetings where people are invited to chime in, but for classes and instructional sessions, live streaming is a more viable option.
 With recent advancements, Zoom has created an option for live streaming meetings or webinars using a custom service that would integrate with the Zoom platform.
 This is an exciting advancement as Dacast has a solution for streaming a Zoom meeting via our live streaming platform.

 Dacast is a great Zoom alternative if live streaming is the route you want to take.

 Dacast vs. Zoom

 Dacast is a video hosting platform that provides a secure alternative to Zoom.